pazams/scopify-cli/README.md

 # scopify-cli

 A command line interface for [PostCSS-Scopify].
-This interface will walk the current working directory and will add user input css scope to each .css file
+This interface will walk the current working directory and will add user input css scope to each selector at each .css file

 [PostCSS]: https://github.com/postcss/postcss
 [PostCSS-Scopify]: https://github.com/pazams/postcss-scopify